 When the Filter type parameter specifies a multirate filter, select the rate processing rule for the block from following options:

-this option, the block maintains the sample rate
+Enforce single-rate processing— When you select this option, the block maintains the sample rate of the input.

 Select this check box to enable the specification of coefficients using MATLAB® variables.
 The available coefficient names differ depending on the filter structure.
 Using symbolic names allows tuning of filter coefficients in generated code.
 By default, this check box is cleared.